Tonghak Peasant Revolution: Battle of Mount Seseong

 The rebels of Cheonan, Hongseong, and northwestern Chungcheong were defeated in the Battle of Mount Seseong.
-This battle was also the key to Jeon Bongjun's plan to capture Seoul.
+This battle was also the key to Jeon Bong-jun's plan to capture Seoul.

-In August, 1,500 rebels revolted in Cheonan, and took governmental weapons.
+In August, 1,500 rebels revolted in Cheonan and took governmental weapons.
 After organizing their army in Mount Soto, the rebels camped in Mount Seseong with their newfound weaponry.
-Mount Seseong was more of a low hill, 22 meters high, defended by a low wall, which was in use since the Proto-Three Kingdoms Age.
+Mount Seseong was more of a low hill, 22 meters high, defended by a low wall, which has been in use since the Proto-Three Kingdoms Age.
 The rebel leaders were Kim Yongheui, Kim Hwaseong, Kim Seongji, Kim Bokyong, Kim Yeongu, and Won Keumok.

-On November 18, two Japanese platoons were located in the northern slopes, another platoon to the northeast, and another to the southeast.
+On 18 November, two Japanese platoons were located on the northern slopes, another platoon to the northeast and another to the southeast.
 At dawn, the southeast platoon ambushed the rebels, who resisted for two hours, aided by their superior knowledge of the terrain.
 However, they were forced to retreat to the west, where they were ambushed again by the two northern platoons.

-370 rebels were killed, 770 were wounded, and 17 were captured.
-The rebels also lost 140 guns, 2 trumpets, 228 spears, 26,500 Chinese bullets, 30 flags, 226 sacks of rice, and 13 sacks of barley.
-Kim Bokyong was captured and executed on the spot, and the other leaders were executed on November 24 and 27.
-The hill was known as Mount Siseong, meaning 'Mountain washed with blood'.
+Three hundred seventy rebels were killed, 770 were wounded, and 17 were captured.
+The rebels also lost 140 guns, two trumpets, 228 spears, 26,500 Chinese bullets, 30 flags, 226 sacks of rice, and 13 sacks of barley.
+Kim Bokyong was captured and executed on the spot, and the other leaders were executed on 24 and 27 November.
+The hill was known as Mount Siseong, meaning 'Mountain washed with blood.'